Vouyeuz/OJT-BuildModernProjectsWithReact/README.md

           case LOAD_TODOS_IN_PROGRESS:
             // activated loading action when requesting data from server return true;
-            // no matter what promise we got, that means we no longer load anything, so turn this loading action off. case LOAD_TODOS_SUCCESS:
+            // no matter what promise we got, that means we no longer load anything, so turn this loading progress off. case LOAD_TODOS_SUCCESS:
           case LOAD_TODOS_IN_FAILURE:
             return false;